How To Choose The Best Business Structure For Your Business

 4. Corporation

 The law regards a corporation as an entity separate from its owners.
-It has its own legal rights, independent of its owners – it can sue, be sued, own and sell property, and sell the rights of ownership in the form of stocks.
+It has its legal rights, independent of its owners – it can sue, be sued, own and sell property, and sell the rights of ownership in the form of stocks.
 Corporation filing fees vary by state and fee category.

 • Limited liability.
-Stockholders are not personally liable for claims against your corporation; they are only liable for their personal investments.
+Stockholders are not personally liable for claims against your corporation; they are only liable for their investments.

 5. Cooperative

 A cooperative (co-op) is owned by the same people it serves.
-Its offerings benefit the company’s members, also called user-owners, who vote on the organization’s mission and direction and share profits.
+Its offerings benefit the Company’s members, also called user-owners, who vote on the organization’s mission and direction and share profits.
 Advantages that cooperatives offer include:

 • Lower taxes.
 Like an LLC, a cooperative doesn’t tax its members on their income.